thoth-tech/handbook/docs/documentation/writing-style-guide.md

 Information that is outside the scope of the content should be placed as a note if it necessary for the reader to understand.

-Content within a note should be separate from the content, short and to the point.
+Content within a note should be separate from the main content, short, and to the point.
 A link to more information can be provided within the note section

 ## Hyperlinks

-Consider using hyperlinks (links) to ensure all information is relevant only to the article at hand
+Consider using hyperlinks (links) to ensure all information is relevant only to the article at hand.

 When an article references information that is out of scope, the reader can be linked to other information sources.

 For example:

-More information can be found here
+One reference for Australian spelling is the [Macquarie Dictionary](https://www.macquariedictionary.com.au/).

 ## Lists
+The sentence leading into a list should eend in a colon (:).
+If each item in the list is a full sentence, capitalise the first letter and end each item with a full stop.

-Put a colon at the end of the lead sentence.
+Otherwise, if the items are fragements of a sentence, each item should start in lowercase.
+Use a full stop at the end of the last item.

+### Unordered/bullet list
+An unordered list should be used when the order of the items is not important.

+To create an unordered list, you should:
+- end the leading sentence with a colon
+- end each item with no punctuation mark
-Use a capital letter to start every dot point and a full stop at the end of the last dot point.
+- not use a capital letter or full stop if the list items are not full sentences
+- end the last item with a full stop.

-To create a bullet list in markdown:
+To create unordered list items in markdown, use a dash (-).

-- Use a dash
+### Ordered/numbered list
+An ordered list should be used when the order of the items is important, for example, step-by-step instructions.

+Follow these steps to create an ordered list:
+1. You should always use a colon at the end of the leading sentence.
+2. Please put list items in the right order.
+3. Check that items which are full sentences have capital letters and full stops.

-To create a numbered list in markdown:
+To create an ordered list in markdown, use a number followed by a full stop (1.).

-1. Use 1.
-The first number in the list will be the starting number

 ## Text formatting